0

 Navy Pier is a must do if you are visiting Chicago with toddlers or young kids.

-In addition to Navy Pier’s attractions, visitors can enjoy free events and programs including Live on the Lake!, an outdoor live music series ending in September.
+In addition to Navy Pier’s attractions, visitors can enjoy Live on the Lake!, an outdoor live music series through September 7, 2026.

 Enjoy the Views from 360 CHICAGO Observation Deck